Military Review

 There’s nothing to be proud of!
 Although the hunt!
 Highly!
 Accustomed, brought up like that!
 We can, we know, we can!
 But only Chubais, Grefs or Grefffs and others.
 They broadcast something different to us.

-Tried to edit my post.
-From the tenth Time and made changes.
+I tried to edit my post.
+From the tenth time, he made changes.
 The smartphone lives its own life.

 Quote: Mole